eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 I think that what makes linear regression so difficult to learn is that it is a topic that has been studied _ad nauseam_.
-Mathematicians, scientists, bioinformatician, statisticians, social scientists, psychologists...
+Mathematicians, scientists, bioinformaticians, statisticians, social scientists, psychologists...
 So many disciplines have their own understanding of linear regression, which means that the exact same idea has multiple names, notations and formalisms.
 Just as an example, what mathematicians call **Tikhonov regularization**, statisticians call